Get travel health advice and vaccinations at one of our local travel health clinics

 Don’t let illness impact your travel plans.

 Pop in to your local Whitworth pharmacy for travel advice and products.
 Participating branches can also offer a vaccination service.
+Our online shop can provide you access to a range of travel products to browse at your convenience.

 Travelling abroad to certain countries can put you at an increased risk of suffering from certain diseases.
 Although the NHS vaccination programme in the UK can help protect you against the most common of these, you may need extra vaccinations that haven’t been included.